gordon-cs/gordon-360-api/README.md

 - 360ApiTrain.gordon.edu -- Development JSON server site.
 C# using the ASP.NET Framework.

 ### Deploying to the Api Site
+- Access the cts-360.gordon.edu VM (see [RemoteDesktopToVM.md](RemoteDesktopToVM.md) for instructions) as the cct.service user.
+- Open gitbash and cd to `C:\users\cct.service\code\gordon-360-api`.
+Ensure that it is on the right branch and up to date.
+**Note: If you clone a new repository elsewhere on the VM, the new folder won't have the Publish profiles or secrets.config.**
-- Log in to cts-360.gordon.edu as the cct.service user and start Visual Studio as an administrator (right click).
+- Start Visual Studio as an administrator (right click) and open an existing project/solution - `C:\users\cct.service\code\gordon-360-api\Gordon360.sln` (the solution file).
-- Open an existing project/solution - `C:\users\cct.service\code\gordon-360-api\Gordon360` file.
-It is a Microsoft Visual Studio Solution file.
-- Make a change.
-Do your thing.
 - Menu Bar -> Build - Publish Gordon360.
 - Choose the right publish profile.
     - DEV -- Development ( Connects to the admintrainsql database server, and used for 360train.gordon.edu).